kallu/aws-http-redirect/README.md

 This is serverless & codeless, as no servers nor code you need to maintain, implementation of HTTP redirecting service.
-Advantage of using Application Load Balancer + Global Accelerator is ability to redirect _naked domains_, e.g. https://mydomain.fi -> https://mydomain.com/fi/ that is not possible with S3/Cloudfront -solution.
+Advantage of using Application Load Balancer + Global Accelerator is ability to redirect _naked domains_, e.g. mydomain.fi -> mydomain.com/fi/ that is not possible with S3/Cloudfront -solution.

 Cloudformation template is generated from Jinja template as this makes it much easier to maintain